UtrechtUniversity/Workshop-IRAS/docs/Parallel_programming_R.md

 2. With `makeRegistry` you create a `registry` object.
 This object contains all the information which is needed to execute the tasks.

-3. `batchtools` has several `clusterFunctions` which specifies how the tasks are run. `Multicore` and `Socket` run the tasks in parallel.
-The former on macOS and Linux and the latter on Windows.
+3. `batchtools` has several `clusterFunctions` which specifies how the tasks are run.
+The `Multicore` and `Socket` functions run the tasks in parallel.
+The former is used on macOS and Linux systems and the latter is used on Windows systems.
 With `ncpus` you specify how many cores may be used.
-The function `Interactive` runs on Windows, macOS and Linux, but sequentially on one core.
+The function `Interactive` runs the tasks sequentially on one core (equal on Windows, macOS and Linux).
 If `multicore` and `socket` are run on a wrong system the functions defaults to `Interactive`.

 4. `batchMap` tells the registry which function to apply on which table.
 It sets up the registry to do accounting for all the tasks.